puggen1/portfolioBendik2023/README.md

 ## about the project

-This is my new portfolio website.
+This is my new portfolio website. where you can find information about me, my projects or skills i know.
-I have used CSS, HTML, and JS,
+For this project I have only used CSS, HTML, and JS.
+No frameworks

-No framework
-Figma for design and prototype
+For design I have used Figma, Here I also created an prototype

-Netlify for hosting
+for hosting of my website i have used Netlify.

 I have not initiated npm, since I did not see a need for packages.

 ## design

+---

 ### colors